fresheneesz/bip-efficient-bitcoin-vaults/README.md

 A. An attacker who has found `key1` could attempt to send funds to themselves.

-B. An attacker who has found `key1` could attempt to grief the victim by spending outputs in transactions that maximize the fee.
+B. An attacker who has found `key1` could attempt to grief the victim by maximizing the fee used in transactions that spend the wallet's outputs.
+This could theoretically be done by or with a miner to actual steal funds.

 C. An attacker who has found both `key1` and `key2` could steal the funds.